Traffic-Alpha/CCDA-Light/README.md

 ## 🎉 News

+1. Congratulations!
+Our research has been accepted by IEEE Transactions on Intelligent Transportation Systems.
+[Read the paper here](https://ieeexplore.ieee.org/document/10696929).
-1. We have successfully implemented all commonly used `Action Designs` in traffic signal control.
+2. We have successfully implemented all commonly used `Action Designs` in traffic signal control.
 These include `Choose Next Phase`, `Next or Not`, `Set Current Phase Duration`, `Adjust Single Phase`, and `Adjust All Phases`.
 The weights for each model have been uploaded to the `save_models` directory corresponding to each method.
-2. We have migrated the simulation platform used in this project from Aiolos to [TransSimHub](https://github.com/Traffic-Alpha/TransSimHub) (TSHub).
+3. We have migrated the simulation platform used in this project from Aiolos to [TransSimHub](https://github.com/Traffic-Alpha/TransSimHub) (TSHub).
 We would like to express our sincere gratitude to our colleagues at SenseTime, **@KanYuheng (阚宇衡)**, **@MaZian (马子安)**, and **@XuChengcheng (徐承成)** (in alphabetical order) for their valuable contributions.
 The development of TransSimHub (TSHub) is a continuation of the work done on Aiolos.

 ## 🔑 Key Points